Coming up with a packing list for Europe is no easy feat.

 Refillable water bottle

-I like bringing my own water bottle hen i travel as I know I can save money refilling it at my accommodation / breakfast buffet and I can help reducing waste.
+I like bringing my own water bottle when I travel as I know I can save money refilling it at my accommodation / breakfast buffet and I can help reducing waste.

-You don’t ave to go fancy for them but if you want something handy that occupies little space and it unobtrusive when not in use, go for a collapsible one such as this one.
+You don't have to go fancy when buying one but if you want something handy that occupies little space and is unobtrusive when not in use, go for a collapsible one such as this one.